 Second (Consultative) Readiness Review: The CAA eliminated the second (consultative) readiness review of the candidacy application process and related decision options.
 This change affects only programs making application for candidacy status beginning January 1, 2019.
 The CAA’s analysis of the review results indicated that removing this second readiness review would provide a more consistent timeline from the time of application to CAA’s decision in the anticipated 18 months.
 The CAA believes these changes will better support the program in its ability to enroll students and recruit and hire faculty in a more reliable time period, and make the overall process more streamlined and efficient.

 Revised Terminology and Definitions for the Standards Compliance Continuum: The CAA revised its candidacy compliance continuum key and definitions, changing the terminology from “implemented” to “initiated” to better reflect and clarify its compliance expectations for developing programs.
-This change affects all programs applying for, but do not hold, candidacy status and programs that hold candidacy status for all decisions made, and applications and reports submitted, after January 1, 2019.
+This change affects all programs involved in the candidacy process (i.e., those applying for, but do not hold, candidacy status, as well as programs that hold candidacy status) for all decisions made and applications and reports submitted after January 1, 2019.

 Specifically, the updated continuum key and definitions are as follows:

 - Planned (P): Compliance with the standard is planned; a comprehensive development plan, timelines, and adequate support for continued development are evident and sustainable.

 - Initiated (I): The plan is initiated; review requirements of the standard are in progress, and adequate and sustained support for development is evident.

 - Maintained (M): Review requirements of the standard have been met, compliance demonstrated and maintained; program improvement is initiated.
 Adequate and sustained support for development is evident.

 The Accreditation Handbook and all candidacy documents, including the Standards Compliance Continuum, have been reviewed and updated to reflect these changes for 2019.